Aircloak/aircloak/air/docs/content/sql/restrictions.md

 and open on the right (`<`).

 If any such modifications take place an appropriate notice will be displayed in the web interface.
 When using the API the notice will be included under the `info` key of the result.
-The notice will _not_ appear when using the Postgres interface.
+The notice will _not_ appear when using the PostgreSQL interface.

 The grids available depend on the type of the column that is being limited by the range.
 For numerical columns the grid sizes are
 `[..., 0.1, 0.2, 0.5, 1, 2, 5, 10, ...]`.
 For date/time columns they are `[1, 2, 5, ...]` years, `[1, 2, 6, 12]` months, `[1, 2, 5, ...]` days,